-Executive Vice President, Research Administration
+Executive Vice President, Genentech Research and Early Development

 "The thing that I live for is that moment when you understand something you've been thinking about for days or months or years."

 I joined Genentech in 2001 as senior vice president, Research and was named executive vice president of Research in September 2003 and appointed chief scientific officer in 2008.
 Following the Roche merger in 2009, I became executive vice president of Research and Early Development.
 In this role I oversee Genentech's discovery research through clinical proof of concept.
 I am a member of Genentech's Executive Committee and a member of the Enlarged Executive Committee of Roche.

 I was initially drawn to Genentech because its culture lies somewhere between academic and corporate and comprises the best of both worlds.
 Like a university, Genentech values research and individual creativity tremendously, with its basic and clinical scientists publishing many important papers in prestigious journals.
 But because we are a therapeutics company, we encourage scientists to focus much, but not necessarily all, of their research on potential applications to medicine.

 Identification of Rab11 as a small GTPasebinding protein for the Evi5 oncogene.